nachocaru/xaprb.com/content/blog/2006-08-22-mysqls-error-1025-explained.md

 title: "MySQL's ERROR 1025 explained"
 date: "2006-08-22"
 permalink: /2006/08/22/mysqls-error-1025-explained/
-description:
-  - |
-    Explains the meaning of MySQL's cryptic message "Error on rename of 'db/#sql-2fa8_1' to 'db/table'" when altering a table.
 ---
 MySQL issues a cryptic error message, "Error on rename," when you try to alter a table in such a way that it would break a foreign key constraint: